Investor room access

 This is not an engineering problem that better components can solve.
 It is an architectural mismatch that requires a different kind of sensor — one designed from the beginning to produce causally structured data that intelligence can reason from directly.

 No deployed system does this.
-The market is open not because the problem is new but because solving it requires a specific convergence of optical soliton physics, waveguide engineering, and causal AI theory that has not existed in one place until now.
+The market is open not because the problem is new but because solving it requires a rare convergence of deep optical physics, device engineering, and causal AI — disciplines that have seldom sat in one place until now.

 What Tier-1 customers actually need